 What am I getting to here?

-Just as easily as you could be thrown off kilter, you can shift into a different direction to get what you want in life.
+Just as easily as you could be thrown off kilter, you can choose to shift into a different direction to get what you want in life.

 It's so ridiculously simple that you'll probably discard it as being insignificant but here it is anyway.